auth0/auth0-flutter/auth0_flutter/README.md

 #### iOS configuration: custom URL scheme

 Open the `ios/Runner/Info.plist` file and add the following snippet inside the top-level `<dict>` tag.
-This registers your iOS Bundle Identifer as a custom URL scheme, so the callback and logout URLs can reach your app.
+This registers your iOS Bundle Identifier as a custom URL scheme, so the callback and logout URLs can reach your app.

 ```xml
 <!-- ios/Runner/Info.plist -->